tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

   - CPU: getting the closest vertex to the cursor
   - bonus track: method extension, or how to edge-snap "for the same price"

-Finally the Gtihub link to the 1st implementation where this technique was applied in [The xeokit-sdk 3D engine](https://github.com/xeokit/xeokit-sdk) will be provided, feel free to then be curious.
+Finally the Github link to the 1st implementation where this technique was applied in [The xeokit-sdk 3D engine](https://github.com/xeokit/xeokit-sdk) will be provided, feel free to then be curious.

 ## KD-Trees, a "traditional" approach

-Traditionally, at least to my knowledge, a common approach is to keep an off-the-GPU copy of all the geometry, and based on that build some data structure (kd-trees, oct-trees, ...).
+Traditionally, at least to my knowledge, a common approach is to keep an off-the-GPU copy of all the geometry, and based on that build some data structure (KD-trees, oct-trees, ...).
 Then, at query time, ask the data structure what is the coordinate of the closest vertex to a given ray.
-Alternatively, the 2D projection of the scene geometry vertices based on the camera position and can be dumped into a 2D kd-tree and then do a point-nearest search.
+Alternatively, the 2D projection of the scene geometry vertices based on the camera position and can be dumped into a 2D KD-tree and then do a point-nearest search.

 There are several problems with this "traditional" approach:

-- you must keep a copy of all the geometry **also** in main RAM (outside of the VRAM), so you can query it in the traditional "programming language" way (e.g. Javascript in case of WebGL engines to query the kd-tree).
+- you must keep a copy of all the geometry **also** in main RAM (outside of the VRAM), so you can query it in the traditional "programming language" way (e.g. Javascript in case of WebGL engines to query the KD-tree).
 As the geometry needs to the be in the VRAM anyway, this means you end up using twice as memory as needed (one copy in the VRAM and one copy in browser RAM), plus the additional space for the data structures.

-- managing a kd-tree means running code outside the GPU, and code outside the GPU means not being able to leverage the massive parallelism available in most modern GPU's.
+- managing a KD-tree means running code outside the GPU, and code outside the GPU means not being able to leverage the massive parallelism available in most modern GPU's.
 And even moderately cheap GPU have a good number of parallel shader units nowadays!

-- of course, you must initialize the auxiliar data structure, and that just adds up to the time it takes to initialize and load the models in your 3D viewer (or anyway do it in a lazy way).
+- of course, you must initialize the auxiliary data structure, and that just adds up to the time it takes to initialize and load the models in your 3D viewer (or anyway do it in a lazy way).

 This article instead presents an original and new way for a snapping functionality (both vertex and edge snapping) that mostly runs on the GPU.
 It's based on the new possibilities available in WebGLv2, where we can have our Fragment Shaders output not only colors but actually a much more diverse kind of values.